kiransaji/Ecommerce-Recommendation-System/README.md

 ## Future Enhancements

+- Using OpenAI, since it would give back better recommendation results.
 - Implement user authentication and personalized user profiles.
 - Expand the recommendation system to include user reviews and ratings.
 - Integrate with a real-time e-commerce platform for seamless product recommendations.